PRO-2684/gadgets/scrollbar_mod/README.md

 - \* `Handle Hover`: Customize the handle color of the scrollbar when hovered
 - `Radius`: Customize the radius of the scrollbar handle and background
 - `Scrollbar Width`: Customize the width of the scrollbar *when hovered*
-- `Scrollbar Width Shrink`: Set how much the scrollbar width should shrink on both sides when not hovered
+- `Scrollbar Handle Shrink`: Set how much the scrollbar handle should shrink on both sides when not hovered
 - `Background Visibility`: Control the visibility of the scrollbar background
     - `Visible-On-Hover`: The scrollbar background is only visible when hovered over the scrollbar
     - `Always-Visible`: The scrollbar background is always visible